DavidWells/davidwells.io-v1/content/blog/2016-04-16-publishing-flat-npm-packages-for-easier-import-paths-smaller-consumer-bundle-sizes.md

 ---
 I recently published a library on npm named `react-dom-primitives`.

-It's a library that abstracts away base DOM nodes from jsx with the future goal on hot swapping out base DOM nodes for, let's say, react native components.
+It's a library that abstracts away base DOM nodes from jsx with the future goal on hot-swapping out base DOM nodes for, let's say, react-native components.

 For example, you would use the `react-dom-primitives` `<P>` component instead of `<p>` in your render method.
 Then if you want to render your component in react native, you can swap the `<P>` component for the rn equivalent `<Text>` component under the hood.

-Anywho, I was trying to find a way to publish an npm package so consumers could include these DOM primitives easily and not have to include the entire library if they just want a couple pieces.
+Anywho, I was trying to find a way to publish an npm package so consumers could include these DOM primitives easily and not have to include the entire library if they just want a couple of pieces.

 Lodash is a good example of this.
-Where you can include only what you want from the entire library.
-This keeps your final build smaller.
+Where you can include only what you want from the entire library, this keeps your final build smaller.

 ### Paths before publishing flattly: